7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Strategic collaborations drive growth:

-- Retail expansion: Partnerships with Nordstrom, Neiman Marcus, Sephora
+- Retail expansion: Partnerships with Nordstrom, Neiman Marcus, Sephora, and other premium retailers

 5. Kringle Candle’s Direct-to-Consumer Success

-Kringle Candle, founded by the son of Yankee Candle's creator, built a multi-million dollar business by focusing exclusively on quality and direct-to-consumer sales.
+Kringle Candle, founded by the son of Yankee Candle’s creator, built a strong candle business by focusing on quality, fragrance variety, and direct customer relationships.

 Supply Chain Mastery